 - Adopt design standards and update building codes to promote Low Impact Development (LID), a site design approach.
 It seeks to integrate functional design with pollution prevention measures to compensate for land development impacts on hydrology and water quality.

-- Buffer the edges of streams and lakes with plantings; in particular, plant more trees.
+- Buffer the edges of streams and lakes with plantings, particularly, trees.

 - Refrain from building in riparian zones.
 If building is unavoidable, use the latest Green Infrastructure techniques that enhance infiltration including rain gardens, bioswales, and permeable pavements.